-Warnings and Precautions:
+Warnings and Precautions

 - Peripheral neuropathy: ADCETRIS treatment causes a peripheral neuropathy that is predominantly sensory.
 Cases of peripheral motor neuropathy have also been reported.
 ADCETRIS-induced peripheral neuropathy is cumulative.
-Treating physicians should monitor patients for symptoms of neuropathy, such as hypoesthesia, hyperesthesia, paresthesia, discomfort, a burning sensation, neuropathic pain or weakness and institute dose modifications accordingly.
+Monitor patients for symptoms of neuropathy, such as hypoesthesia, hyperesthesia, paresthesia, discomfort, a burning sensation, neuropathic pain or weakness and institute dose modifications accordingly.

 - Infusion reactions: Infusion-related reactions, including anaphylaxis, have occurred with ADCETRIS.
 Monitor patients during infusion.
-If an infusion reaction occurs, the infusion should be interrupted and appropriate medical management instituted.
-If anaphylaxis occurs, the infusion should be immediately and permanently discontinued and appropriate medical management instituted.
+If an infusion reaction occurs, interrupt the infusion.
+If anaphylaxis occurs, immediately and permanently discontinue the infusion.

-- Neutropenia: Monitor complete blood counts prior to each dose of ADCETRIS and consider more frequent monitoring for patients with Grade 3 or 4 neutropenia.
-If Grade 3 or 4 neutropenia develops, manage by dose delays, reductions or discontinuation.
-Prolonged (≥1 week) severe neutropenia can occur with ADCETRIS.
+- Hematologic toxicities: Grade 3 or 4 anemia, thrombocytopenia and prolonged (≥1 week) severe neutropenia can occur with ADCETRIS.
+Febrile neutropenia has been reported with ADCETRIS.
+Monitor complete blood counts prior to each dose of ADCETRIS and consider more frequent monitoring for patients with Grade 3 or 4 neutropenia.
+Closely monitor patients for fever.
+If Grade 3 or 4 neutropenia develops, manage by G-CSF support, dose delays, reductions or discontinuation.

 - Progressive multifocal leukoencephalopathy (PML): JC virus infection resulting in PML and death has been reported in ADCETRIS-treated patients.
 In addition to ADCETRIS therapy, other possible contributory factors include prior therapies and underlying disease that may cause immunosuppression.
 Consider the diagnosis of PML in any patient presenting with new-onset signs and symptoms of central nervous system abnormalities.
 Evaluation of PML includes, but is not limited to, consultation with a neurologist, brain MRI, and lumbar puncture or brain biopsy.
-Hold ADCETRIS if PML is suspected and discontinue ADCETRIS if PML is confirmed.
+Hold ADCETRIS if PML is suspected and discontinue ADCETRIS if PML is confirmed

-- Stevens-Johnson syndrome: Stevens-Johnson syndrome has been reported with ADCETRIS.
-If Stevens-Johnson syndrome occurs, discontinue ADCETRIS and administer appropriate medical therapy.
+- Stevens-Johnson syndrome (SJS): SJS has been reported with ADCETRIS.
+If SJS occurs, discontinue ADCETRIS and administer appropriate medical therapy.

-- Use in pregnancy: Fetal harm can occur.
-Pregnant women should be advised of the potential hazard to the fetus.
+- Embryo-fetal toxicity: Fetal harm can occur.
+Advise pregnant women of the potential hazard to the fetus.

 ADCETRIS was studied as monotherapy in 160 patients in two phase 2 trials.
 Across both trials, the most common adverse reactions (≥20%), regardless of causality, were neutropenia, peripheral sensory neuropathy, fatigue, nausea, anemia, upper respiratory tract infection, diarrhea, pyrexia, rash, thrombocytopenia, cough and vomiting.